Leith Area Edinburgh

 The Porters Stone or Stingmans Plaque was originally in Tolbooth Wynd before it was moved to Sugarhouse Close Leith, then was put for safekeeping in the National Museum Edinburgh, the copy in Henderson street of the original carving 1670 gives a picture of how wines and spirits were transported from Leith.
 Leith was the main supplier of Wine to Edinburgh with circa 250,000 p.a.
 The Stingmen were the workers at the warehouse that moved the barrels of wine.

-Leith’s oldest warehouse and cellar for wine is the Vaults in Leith previously known as the Black Vouts.
+The oldest warehouse and cellar for wine in the Leith Area is the Vaults previously known as the Black Vaults.
 The oldest part of the Vaults now is 1682, but were on this site much earlier possibly circa 1540.

-This is said to be where Officer Falcon had an artillery battery in the siege of leith in 1560.
+This is said to be where Officer Falcon had an artillery battery in the siege of Leith in 1560 prior to the French disregarding Leith.

 Henderson Street was built as part of the Leith Improvement Scheme, a Bill which became an Act of Parliament known as the Artisans and Labourers Dwellings Act, Henderson Street was named after Dr John Henderson the lord Provost of Leith from 1875 to 1881 The area Henderson street was built on was previously over a dozen close’s which had terrible living conditions.